Ender Arslan: National team career

 Arslan was a regular member of the senior Turkish national basketball team.

 Coaching career

 Following retirement, he has started his coaching career by becoming assistant coach for Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL).

 On February 5, 2023, he signed and became head coach for Çağdaş Bodrumspor of the Turkish Basketball First League (TBL).

+2024 Became the Turkish U20 National Team coach in the FIBA EuroBasket U20 which took place in Gdnyia.

+On March 13, 2025, he signed with Esenler Erokspor of the Türkiye Basketbol Ligi (TBL).